jinlajf/resolwe-bio-py/docs/tutorial-diffexp.rst

 	collection.add_samples(*samples)

 All our samples are now added to the collection.
-We can see the list of samples in a collection and also if a selected sample is in any collection and in which ones:
+We can see the list of samples in a collection, and also if a selected sample is in any collection and in which ones:

 .. code-block:: python